Parallel algorithm for pattern matching problems under substring consistent equivalence relations: Parallel algorithm for pattern matching under SCERs

-Our pattern preprocessing algorithm is described in Algorithm~\ref{alg:preprocessing_parallel}.
+Our pattern preprocessing algorithm is described in Algorithm~\ref{alg:preprocessing_parallel} and its outline is illustrated in Figure~\ref{fig:preprocessing_invariant}.
 Initially, all entries of the witness table are set to zero.
 Throughout preprocessing, each element of $W$ is updated at most once.
 Therefore, at any point of the execution of the preprocessing algorithm, if $W[i] \neq 0$, then it must hold $W[i] \in \mcal{W}_P(i)$.
 We say that position $i$ is \emph{finalized} if $W[i] = 0$ implies $\mcal{W}_P(i) = \emptyset$ and $W[i] \neq 0$ implies $W[i] \in \mcal{W}_P(i)$.
 During the execution of Algorithm~\ref{alg:preprocessing_parallel}, the table is divided into two parts.
 The \emph{head} is a prefix of a certain length and the \emph{tail} is the rest suffix.
-Let us write the head and the tail at the round $k$ of the while loop of Algorithm~\ref{alg:preprocessing_parallel} by $\Head_k$ and $\Tail_k$, respectively.
+Let us write the head and the tail at the round $k$ of the while loop by $\Head_k$ and $\Tail_k$, respectively.
 The variable $\tail$ in Algorithm~\ref{alg:preprocessing_parallel} represents the starting position of the tail, or equivalently, the length of the head.
-We have the following invariants.
-The tail part is always finalized.
-Moreover, positions $i$ in the head such that $W[i] \neq 0$ are finalized, too.
-Though the zero entries of the head are not necessarily reliable, such zero positions become fewer and fewer.
-Consider partitioning $W$ into blocks of size $2^k$, following Vishkin's algorithm.
+Throughout the algorithm execution, the tail part is always finalized.
+On the other hand, though the zero entries of the head are not necessarily reliable, such zero positions become fewer and fewer.
+Consider partitioning the head into blocks of size $2^k$.
 We will call each block a \emph{$2^k$-block}, with the last $2^k$-block possibly being shorter than $2^k$.
-That is, the $2^k$-blocks are $W[i\cdot 2^k \mathbin{:} (i+1) \cdot 2^k-1]$ for $i=0,\dots, \floor{m/2^k} - 1$ and $W[\floor{m/2^k} \cdot 2^k \mathbin{:} m]$.
-We say that $W[0 \mathbin{:} x]$ is \emph{$2^k$-sparse} if the last $2^k$-block contains at most one zero entry and every other $2^k$-block contains exactly one zero entry.
+That is, the $2^k$-blocks are $W[i\cdot 2^k \mathbin{:} (i+1) \cdot 2^k-1]$ for $i=0,\dots, \floor{h/2^k} - 1$ and $W[\floor{h/2^k} \cdot 2^k \mathbin{:} h-1]$ where $h=|\Head_k|$ is the size of the head.
+We say that $W[0 \mathbin{:} x]$ is \emph{$2^k$-sparse} if every $2^k$-block of $W[0:x]$ contains exactly one zero entry possibly except that the last $2^k$-block has no zero entry.
 We will guarantee that $\Head_k$ is $2^k$-sparse.
-Note that when the head is $2^k$-sparse, the unique zero position of the first $2^k$-block $W[0 \mathbin{:} 2^k - 1]$ is $0$ ($W[0] = 0$) and $W[1 \mathbin{:} 2^k - 1]$ contains no zeros.
+Note that when the head is $2^k$-sparse, the unique zero position of the first $2^k$-block $W[0 \mathbin{:} 2^k - 1]$ is always $0$ ($W[0] = 0$) and $W[1 \mathbin{:} 2^k - 1]$ contains no zeros.